EverthSarantes/laravel-firebase-models/README.md

-Here’s an updated version of the `README.md` with your requests:
 # Laravel Firebase Models

 `Laravel Firebase Models` is a package that allows you to seamlessly interact with Firebase Realtime Database in a Laravel project, using Eloquent-like models.
 This package abstracts the Firebase API into an intuitive interface for creating, reading, updating, and deleting records, along with relations similar to the ones in Laravel's ORM.